tmeyer6502/ciscoDevNet/README.md

-The Cisco DevNet Associate DEVASC (200-901) exam covers software development and design topics for applications with Cisco platforms.
+The Cisco DevNet Associate DEVASC (200-901) [to be renamed Automating Networks Using Cisco Platforms (200-901 CCNAAUTO) in Feb 2026] exam covers software development and design topics for applications with Cisco platforms.
 Here are the main topic areas:

 **1. Software Development and Design (15%)**
 - Compare data formats (XML, JSON, YAML)